jaymineh/Ecommerce-Deployment-Jenkins/project.md

 *This stage can be expanded to include a condition that can break the pipeline if the unit test does not return the expected content.
 This would prevent the pipeline from uploading a "bad" image to the docker repository.*

+*An observation with the running of the sh scripts is that single quotes are needed to run simultaneous commands on a remote server.
+If the single quotes were omitted, only the first part of the entire command would be executed on the remote host, with the rest being done locally.
+The ; are used in place of && to perform more than 1 command in the entire string.*

 **Step 5 - Upload To Docker Repository**
 ---